kurt-krueckeberg/open-fda-device-events/readme.md

 ## How Adverse Event Reports are Identified

-Adverse events are collected through a series of safety reports.
-Each is identified by a 8-digit string
+Adverse events are collected through a series of safety reports, each identified by a 8-digit string

   **6176304-1**.